 Making additional profit selling requires finding more customers—often difficult and expensive.
 Improving profits by reducing expenses means doing without something we feel we need.
-But additional profit in purchasing is often a simple matter of asking the right question or proposing the right agreement.
+But additional profit in retail purchasing is often a simple matter of asking the right question or proposing the right agreement.

-With net margins typically 1-3 percent of revenues, purchasing can easily be the difference between profit and loss.
+With net margins typically 1-3 percent of revenues, retail purchasing can easily be the difference between profit and loss.

 Logic tells us our salespeople could be great buyers.
 They know the products, know firsthand what customers are asking for and are willing to pay, and are experienced negotiators.